francisengelmann/mcmc/README.md

 1. INSTALLATION
 ---------------

-We use OpenCV for visualizations to it is required to build the project.
+We use OpenCV for visualizations so it is required to build the project.

 Run these commands from the root directory of the project:
 $ mkdir build